__WHO CAN BENEFIT?

 Wellness

-The Alexander Technique is known for enhancing overall well-being by empowering students to manage stress.
+The Alexander Technique is known for fostering overall well-being by empowering students to manage stress.
 People who practice the technique report an increased sense of energy and vitality, heightened awareness, and improvement in their ability to concentrate.

 Skill enhancement